 Aviation Safety Network website for information on aviation safety in Vanuatu.

-It is illegal to import, possess, distribute, display or manufacture obscene publications.
-Penalties for committing the offences include prison sentences.
+It's illegal to import, possess, distribute, display or manufacture obscene publications.
 The definition of 'obscene publications' is stricter in Vanuatu than in Australia.
+Penalties include prison sentences.

-It is illegal for supermarkets and similar outlets to sell alcohol between midday Saturday and 7 am Monday.
+It's illegal for supermarkets and similar outlets to sell alcohol between midday Saturday and 7am Monday.
 However, clubs, bars and hotels may serve alcohol during these times.